-Music students may check out lockers for their books, or instrument each semester.
-Students can check out a locker from the departmental office by submitting a Locker Request form online at: UNK.EDU/MUSIC and following the "CURRENT STUDENTS" tab.
+Music students may check out lockers for their books or instruments each semester.
+Students can check out a locker from the departmental office by submitting a Locker Request form online at: unk.edu/music and following the "Current Students" tab.